hjerger/gif-search/README.md

 ## Running the Gif Search App

-To start the app run the following commands (make sure the data-server is already running):
+To start the app run the following commands:

 ### `yarn install`
 ### `yarn dev`